How Much Does a 5 Day Trip to Paris Cost? (2025 prices and data)

 French food is delicious, but its reputation for being fancy and expensive is real!
 But you don’t have to spend hundreds of Euros for each meal, as there are some amazing restaurants and cafes that are affordable.
 For example, you can find crepe stands, sandwich shops, and pizza joints where you can eat very well for very cheap!

 Bad planning can also cost you a lot of money (as well as a lot of time and effort!).
-We certainly don’t want that to happen to you, which is why we put together a free one-day walking tour download.
-It features all the beautiful sights, restaurants, and history tidbits for you to know while walking around Paris!
+We certainly don’t want that to happen to you, which is why we put together a 5-day Paris Itinerary that takes care of most of the planning for you.
+It features all the beautiful sights, restaurants, and history tidbits for you to know while exploring Paris!